dreamineering/business-administration/docs/README.md

 Take the **pain** out of running your business and **start growing** or **share** extra **time** with those you **love**.
 Whatever practice management solution you’re currently using, we’re ready to help you.

 > Just looking?
-Use our free [peformance analysis](https://drive.google.com/a/gensolve.com/uc?authuser=0&id=11f6rMWAp61vytiQfZq2xvCX2sOnvI2fn&export=download) spreadsheet to create a forecast budget.
+Use our free [performance analysis](https://drive.google.com/a/gensolve.com/uc?authuser=0&id=11f6rMWAp61vytiQfZq2xvCX2sOnvI2fn&export=download) spreadsheet to create a forecast budget.